-The NFSA recently acquired a 1:43 scale die-cast Trax model car commemorating the Cinesound Review newsreel.
+The NFSA has acquired a 1:43 scale die-cast Trax model car commemorating the Cinesound Review newsreel.

-The FJ Holden panel vans were driven by daring newsreel filmmakers of the 1950s and immortalised in the classic Australian feature Newsfront, which was released 40 years ago this week.
+The FJ Holden panel vans were driven by daring newsreel filmmakers of the 1950s and immortalised in the classic Australian feature Newsfront (1978).

 Trax released the panel van in 1992 as part of their popular FJ Holden 40th anniversary set.
 The complete set also contained a sedan and utility vehicle.